its-dirg/software-statement/doc/index.rst

 ----------------------

 The software API publisher is the one that can sign a software_statement.
-The publisher will add an **"iss"** attribute to the software_statement, that holds a link to the public part of the signing key used to sing the software_statement.
+The publisher will add an **"iss"** attribute to the software_statement, holding a link to the public part of the signing key used to sing the software_statement.
 This public key must be hosted from a SSL server with a certificate signed by a trusted certificate authority.